Hardcode84/wave/docs/wave/megakernel.md

    phase_2()
 ```

-Overall execution flow fill look like this:
+Overall execution flow will look like this:

 ```mermaid
 block-beta